TheThingsNetwork/docs/_archives/refactor/mqtt/_migrate.md

 ## Region-specific hostname

 In staging you connected to `staging.thethingsnetwork.org`.
 Replace this with `<Region>.thethings.network`.
-See [API Reference / Authentication](#authentication) to learn what region to use.
+See [Quick Start / Credentials](#credentials) to learn what region to use.
 See the next section for a before/after example.

 ## Application EUI becomes ID